Mental Health For All. SDG3

 It would be good if we talked; not just pitter-patter talk, but

 “real” talk.
 We shouldn’t be so afraid, most people really need this contact; if you can show your vulnerability it frees others to also be vulnerable.
 Your story matters.

-project is an evidence-based intervention developed in Zimbabwe to bridge the mental health treatment gap.
+The Friendship Bench ® programme is an evidence-based intervention developed in Zimbabwe to bridge the mental health treatment gap.
 Our mission is to enhance mental well-being and improve quality of life through the use of problem solving therapy delivered by trained lay health workers.
-We focus on people who are suffering from common mental disorders, such as anxiety and depression- known locally as kufungisisa (THINKING TOO MUCH).
+We focus on people who are suffering from common mental disorders, such as anxiety and depression, known locally as kufungisisa; translated to 'thinking too much'.

-We are not conventional; our therapy rooms are outdoors under trees & our therapists are elderly Zimbabwean women.
-These women are city lay health workers who have become known as "community grandmothers".
+our therapy rooms are outdoors under trees and our therapists are elderly Zimbabwean women.
+These women are city lay health workers who have become known as Community grandmothers.

 is to enhance mental wellbeing and to improve quality of life by providing sustainable community based interventions that are evidence based, accessible and scalable.

 of life for all